5hubham5ingh/js-util/README.md

 cat "$(ls ~/scripts/js/ | fzf)" | js
 # Select and execute a JavaScript script from your scripts directory.

-# Run interactively
-js
-# Starts a JavaScript REPL (Read-Eval-Print Loop) when no input is provided via stdin or command-line arguments.

 # Print array of objects as table
 js "const t = [
   { name: 'Alice', age: 25 },